National Statistic: yes

 Marriage statistics for England and Wales are based on information collected when a marriage is registered and entered in the marriage resister.
-The majority of the details entered into the marriage registers are supplied by the bride and groom although some information is also provided by the person(s) solemnising and registering the marriage.
+The majority of the details entered into the marriage registers are supplied by the couple marrying, although some information is also provided by the person(s) conducting and registering the marriage.
 All marriages registered within England and Wales are recorded on the web-based RON system and form a legal record.

 Civil marriages are entered onto RON by registrars within seven days of the marriage.
 The majority of religious marriages each year are in the Church of England or Church in Wales.
-Returns from churches continue to be in paper format.
-Local registrars co-ordinate the receipt of paper returns for these marriages, including issuing reminders to the churches in the month following the end of each quarter.
+Returns from churches continued to be in paper format until May 2021.
+Local registrars co-ordinated the receipt of paper returns for these marriages, including issuing reminders to the churches in the month following the end of each quarter.
 GRO, however, are very much reliant on the clergy and authorised persons in this respect.
-The information from the paper copies is entered onto RON at GRO providing a means of issuing certified copies electronically and allowing statistical data to be extracted.
+The information from the paper copies was entered onto RON at GRO providing a means of issuing certified copies electronically and allowing statistical data to be extracted.

 Marriage registration records on RON are transferred daily to ONS and into our Life Events Continuity (LEC) database for statistical purposes.
 We perform regular receipt and diagnostic tests and liaise with GRO to resolve any issues identified.

 How we process, analyse, quality assure and validate the data

 Validation and quality assurance checks are conducted monthly on new marriage registrations received from GRO via RON.
 Once marriage data are considered to be suitably complete for the data year, an annual extract is taken.
 Further quality assurance is conducted on this dataset and any anomalies queried with GRO.
 Counts between years are compared and any large changes are investigated.
 Once all queries have been resolved and any necessary amendments made, the dataset is used to create the datasets for publication.

 The majority of annual marriage statistics for England and Wales are counts taken from the datasets, but some information is not part of the basic data supplied, but is derived as follows: